-Everglades Stormwater Program.
-For all basins that discharge into the Everglades Protection Area that are not covered by the Everglades Construction Project, the District developed and is implementing a Regulatory Action Strategy to develop a basin-specific regulatory program to ensure compliance with all water quality standards no later than December 31, 2006.
-The Everglades Construction Project covers seven of the 16 major basins that discharge into the Everglades Protection Area.
-The water quality strategies for the remaining seven basins and the interior waters of the Everglades were identified in the permit issued in April 1998, which is referred to as the "non-ECP" permit.
+For all basins that discharge into the Everglades Protection Area that are not covered by the Everglades Construction Project, the District is conducting a Regulatory Action Strategy to develop a basin-specific regulatory program to ensure compliance with all water quality standards no later than December 31, 2006.
+The Everglades Construction Project covers seven of the 15 major basins that discharge into the Everglades Protection Area.
+The water quality strategies for the remaining eight basins and the interior waters of the Everglades were identified in the permit issued in April 1998, which is referred to as the "non-ECP" permit.
 These schedules and strategies are being implemented through the District's Everglades Stormwater Program.
 The Everglades Stormwater Program includes a combination of regulatory analyses, water quality monitoring and evaluation, and other water quality improvement measures.
-Other components of the program include intergovernmental cooperative projects, an education campaign, and development of a method for reimbursement of expenditures through a special assessment.
-The Everglades Stormwater Program is described more fully in Chapter 11 of this report.
+Other components of the program include intergovernmental cooperative projects, an education campaign, and development of a method for re-imbursement of expenditures through a special assessment.
+The Everglades Stormwater Program is described more fully in Chapter 11 of this Report.